Demons (Star Trek: Enterprise): Filming

 The episode was directed by former Star Trek: The Next Generation actor LeVar Burton, his second of the season, and his ninth and final for the series.
 Filming began on February 4, 2005, and completed on February 14.
 The first day of shooting overlapped with the filming for the previous episode, "In a Mirror, Darkly".
-The first day was spent filming scenes involving Mayweather and Brooks, while the second day overlapped with a re-shoot of the conclusion of the episode "Bound" and inserts for "Affliction" and "Divergence".
+The first day was spent filming scenes involving Mayweather and Brooks, while the second day overlapped with a reshoot of the conclusion of the episode "Bound" and inserts for "Affliction" and "Divergence".
 The following three days were spent on the standing sets such as the bridge and sickbay, before moving onto the standing cave sets on stage 9.
 These had previously been painted white for use in "The Aenar", and were repainted grey to represent the tunnels on the Moon for "Demons".

 The only exterior location used was an alleyway on the Paramount lot near the soundstages.
 The alley had previously been used as a location in the Deep Space Nine episode "Little Green Men".
 Production moved to the Paramount Theatre on the final day of filming, which hosted the season premieres.
 It was used to portray the Assembly Hall of Starfleet Command.
-The footage of Colonel Green was shot later, with a greenscreen placed on the monitor during the filming with Weller.
+The footage of Colonel Green was shot later, with a green screen placed on the monitor during the filming with Weller.